codersyacht/maximo-knowledge-center/devops/mssql/setup.md

 ## Install MSSQL

-The following steps are required only if user wants to install MSSQL and configure it from the beginning.
-A pre-build image is available for Maximo.
+Either existing container or a new container can be created.

+**Using Existing Container**

 ```CMD
 podman pull codersyacht/maximo-mssql:V1
 ```

-If the command is executed and completed, there is no need to following the below steps nor the next steps.
+If the command is executed and completed, there is no need to execute the below steps nor the next steps.

+**Manually Configuration**

+The following steps are required only if user wants to install MSSQL and configure it from the beginning.
+A pre-build image is available for Maximo.

 ```CMD
 podman pull mcr.microsoft.com/mssql/server:2022-latest